geoffmiller/react-pixel-art-canvas/README.md

 The demo will be available at http://localhost:5173

-It's "unstyled" in the sense that I did not modify the default CSS that ships with the
+It's "unstyled" in the sense that I did not modify the default CSS that ships with the Vite react-ts template

 ## TODO

 - clean up
+- add undo
 - work on responsive story
 - decide if the image importer/cropper/alignment code should live in here
 - research [better flood fill algorithm performance](https://shaneosullivan.wordpress.com/2023/05/23/instant-colour-fill-with-html-canvas/) (plenty fast as is)